alterfo/wordly-x/README.md

 1-Day - 500 words

-The Product is Delivered by "Сделай Сам" approach.
+The Product is Delivered by DIY approach.

-1/ Download this repository (IQ ge 90)
+1/ Download this repository
-2/ run )
+2/ run

-    - a/

 contribute with issues, please.